 Starting a travel agency from home is surprisingly easy.
 The difficult part is learning the travel industry and building up your clients.
 It requires passion, drive, and patience.
 Having been a host agency director for over 5 years, I can tell you it takes around 2-4 years before most new home based agents feel comfortable with the industry and start to see their businesses take off.
 Don’t let that scare you, I can also tell you that those agents that had the passion, drive, and patience haven’t looked back since and are living their dream!
 Check out our post on how much a travel agent makes for more on earning potential.

-If you like what you read, make sure to sign up for our newsletter for more helpful articles.
+If you like what you read, we think you should think about joining over 3,000 other subscribers to our monthly newsletter for more helpful articles.
 If you found it uber helpful and want to say thank you, please give us a like, tweet, +1 at the top to help others find our article!

 Questions?
 Ask Away.